Sara Shane: Acting career

 Born Elaine Sterling, Shane secured a film contract with MGM and was featured in a few musicals (billed with her birth name).
 She "was dropped by the studio after six months."
 In 1953 she hired publicist Russell Birdwell, and began using the name Sara Shane ("inspired by the movie with the same name").
 She secured a seven-year contract with Universal International pictures (UI), but after two films took a sabbatical, which at the time was predicted as likely being brief.

 A 1953 newspaper article reported that fellow actress Hedy Lamarr prompted Shane (described as Lamarr's "closest woman friend in recent years") to resume her career in film.
 Shane said of Lamarr, "She pushed me into a career again and got me out of my laziness."
 The article noted that Shane was "currently testing for the John Wayne picture, 'The High and the Mighty,' and the film version of 'Oklahoma.'"
 She returned to film and television work in 1955, most notably in the Clark Gable film The King and Four Queens.
 Her last film, 1959’s Tarzan's Greatest Adventure, in which she portrayed Angie, is considered her most memorable performance.
 She continued in television through 1964.

 Among Shane's television appearances, she played the role of defendant Alyce Aitken in the 1961 Perry Mason episode, "The Case of the Envious Editor."
 She also played the role of Ethel Meridith in The Outer Limits TV series, Episode 8, Season 2, titled "Wolf 359" which aired on November 7, 1964.
-Shane's final acting role was as the Countess in the first-season, Christmas-themed episode "Long Live the Kingdom" of the ABC television series Voyage to the Bottom of the Sea which aired on December 21, 1964.
+Shane's final acting role was as the Countess in the first-season, Christmas-themed episode "Long Live the King" of the ABC television series Voyage to the Bottom of the Sea which aired on December 21, 1964.
 The episode's director László Benedek had previously worked with Shane on The Outer Limits episode "Wolf 359 and recommended her for the role.